telemetrydb/lenspy/README.md

 ## Features

-- Support for the majority Plotly trace types
+- Support for the majority of Plotly trace types
 - Ability to specify number of points to display at once
 - Ability to define a custom function for downsampling data
 - Ability to run in Jupyter notebooks (see Getting Started: Jupyter for more information)